“If you can dream it, you can do it.” Walt Disney

 What is lead generating content?

-As GaryVee says attention is the currency.
+As GaryVee says attention is the online currency.
 Lead generating content is understanding the nerves and trends of your industry and turning that data into attention grabbing content.

 Lead generation is related to,